Christmas Table Setting for a Unique Holiday Dinner

 For whimsy and interest I tucked in these lovely birds and they look right at home amongst the winter greenery.

 As a sculptural touch and for another bit of green, I placed faux pears at the center of each place setting.
-They work perfectly with the napkins and add a bit of height to the plate stack.
+They work perfectly with the napkins and add a bit of height to the plate stack

-(I’m absolutely certain there’s more glitter on my floor than is left on any of these pieces!)
+I’m absolutely certain there’s more glitter on my floor than is left on any of these pieces!